 So how can you tell the sex of your monarch from a chrysalis view?
 Find the answer here: Male or Female Monarch?

 When I started this event 7 years ago, I was much more focused on the numbers, but as this event has evolved, I realize this isn’t what it’s all about.

 What most important is that we’re all learning and improving our raising processes so that we can support healthier monarchs raising forward. 🐛

-But for those that appreciate a numbers report, here are my official results from RTM 5:
+For those that appreciate the hard data, here are my official results from RTM 2019:

 Even after 40 years of raising, I’m still learning lessons that make this process better for both raiser and monarch.
-This year there are two that stand out for raising monarch eggs and baby caterpillars:
+In 2019 I discovered:

 Share Your Results?!